Search and Rescue Dogs

 A Search and Rescue Dog is a privately owned, highly-certified and trained dog used in various search situations.
 These dogs are not breed specific, although Labrador Retrievers and Golden Retrievers are often used as a Search and Rescue Dogs.

-How Does Dogs on Duty MO Help a Search and Rescue Dogs?
+How Do We Help a Search and Rescue Dogs?

 There are many devices that can be provided to help the SAR dogs perform their duties more efficiently and offer comfort in order to prolong the time the dog can work.